-Make a meal, knit a scarf, craft your own greeting cards, or plant a garden.
+Make a meal, knit a scarf, craft greeting cards, or plant a garden.
 Creating useful things can give you a great sense of purpose when you may be lacking one, and it also keeps your mind focused on a step-by-step task, which places your intentions in the present moment.

 8. Narrate Your Actions

 But not out loud.
 And not all the time.
-Think about the things you do on a daily basis that you usually don’t have to think about doing at all.
+Think about the things you do daily that you usually don’t have to think about doing at all.
 Getting out of bed, taking a shower, brushing your teeth.
 Just as an exercise, try narrating, in your head, each of your actions for a specific part of the day.
 Have fun with it.
 The purpose is to ground your thoughts in the now and prevent them from getting carried away with the “what if” and “what next” thoughts that tend to overtake our thinking throughout the day.

 9. Envision Your Thoughts

 Similar to narrating your actions, listening to your thoughts is a practice that can be done completely in your head.
 It does require some quiet time in which you can close your eyes and just try to watch your thoughts passing by, disconnected from any expectation of outcomes.
 Good and bad thoughts alike, just let them float in and out of your mind.